dymaczew/fs20icam/LabGuides/Exercise4/README.md

 ./start-pop.sh
 ```

+Synthetic PoP will start up and run as a docker container.

 ### 3. In the IBM Cloud App Management User Interface go to the **Administration** tab and select the **Synthetics** tile

 ![](images/2020-01-15-13-32-29.png)